lab-cosmo/pet-mad/README.md

 Currently, we provide the following pre-trained models:

-- **`v1.1.0`** or **`latest`**: The updated PET-MAD model with an ability to run simulations using the non-conservative forces and stresses (temporarily disabled).
+- **`v1.1.0`** or **`latest`**: The updated PET-MAD model with an ability to run simulations using the non-conservative forces and stresses.
 - **`v1.0.1`**: The updated PET-MAD model with a new, pure PyTorch backend and slightly improved performance.
 - **`v1.0.0`**: PET-MAD model trained on the MAD dataset, which contains 95,595